mlsamuelson/isearchSkill/README.txt

 - Explore CORS image options going forward for cards delivered via the App.
 We've shut those off, but they do display on the Show.
 - Touch activate phone numbers on the Show to initiate a call.
 (If API allows.)
+- Touch display not always honoring line breaks in output.

 NOTES
 - Dialog Delegation support notes: https://github.com/johnwheeler/flask-ask/pull/165